raymondpoon95/budgeting-app/README.md

 ### Pre-requisites

-Some things you need to run the project
+Some things you require to run the project
 ```
 - Compatible IDE (e.g visual studio code, atom...)
 - Any browser (e.g Safari, Mozilla, Chrome...)